MechaBay

 Compilation movies

-Following the success of the Mobile Suit Gundam TV series, Yoshiyuki Tomino returned in 1981 and reworked the footage into three separate compilation movies.
-The first two movies, Mobile Suit Gundam and Mobile Suit Gundam: Soldiers of Sorrow, were released in 1981.
-The third movie, Mobile Suit Gundam: Encounters in Space, was released in 1982.
+Following the success of the Mobile Suit Gundam TV series, Tomino Yoshiyuki returned in 1981 and reworked the footage into three separate compilation movies.
+The first two movies, Mobile Suit Gundam I and Mobile Suit Gundam II: Soldiers of Sorrow, were released in 1981.
+The third movie, Mobile Suit Gundam III: Encounters in Space, was released in 1982.

 These movies are largely composed of old footage from the TV series, however Tomino changed some aspects of the show that he believed were belong to the super robot genre rather than the real robot series he intended Gundam to be.
 He removed the Gundam Hammer weapon, and the G-Armor upgrade parts were replaced with the more realistic Core Booster support fighters.
 Hayato receives a RX-77 Guncannon at Jaburo to replace the disadvantaged RX-75 Guntank.
 The third movie also includes a substantial amount of new footage expanding on the battles of Solomon and A Baoa Qu.

 In 1998, the three compilation movies were first released in English on VHS with a different vocal cast from the later English dub of the TV show.
 A year later, Bandai released an English dub on VHS, though Sunrise prevented it from being re-released after its debut due to mispronunciations.
-The word Gundam was mispronounced as “Gun-dam”, and the Principality of Zeon being called the “Duchy of Zeon”, Sunrise prevented it from being re-released after its debut on VHS.
+The word Gundam was mispronounced as “Gun-dam”, and the Principality of Zeon being called the “Duchy of Zeon”.

 The movies were re-released in North America on 7 May 2002 in DVD format, with Japanese audio and English subtitles.
 The original voice cast members re-recorded their lines, with the exception of those who had passed away.
 The DVD was digitally remastered, with many sound effects replaced, most notably the replacement of futuristic gun sounds by louder machine gun sound effects.
 The music was also rearranged.